 Documents Required for Employment Pass Application

-- A copy of the company’s profile
+- Copy of the company’s profile

-- A copy of the company’s phone bill
+- Copy of the company’s telephone bill

-- Tenancy/Sale and Purchase Agreement
+- Tenancy or Sale and Purchase Agreement

-- SSM Form 49
+- SSM Form 49 (certified true copy)

-- SSM Form 9
+- SSM Form 9 (certified true copy)

-- SSM Form 24
+- SSM Form 24 (certified true copy)

 - Copy of the e-SSM printout